A Feast Awaits: The Hottest New Bars and Restaurants to Try During the Hong Kong Wine & Dine Festival

-HONG KONG, Oct.
-22, 2025 (GLOBE NEWSWIRE) -- This October, the annual Hong Kong Wine & Dine Festival returns to the Central Harbourfront Event Space for a four-day celebration of the city’s world-class culinary scene — and this year, for the very first time, the event will run until midnight every night.
-Taking place from Thursday, 23 October to Sunday, 26 October, the event draws gourmands from around the world to snack and sip their way through the very best of the city’s restaurants and bars.
+TORONTO and HONG KONG, Oct.
+23, 2025 (GLOBE NEWSWIRE) -- This October, the annual Hong Kong Wine & Dine Festival returns to the Central Harbourfront Event Space for a four-day celebration of the city’s world-class culinary scene — and this year, for the very first time, the event will run until midnight every night.
+Taking place from Thursday, October 23 to Sunday, October 26, the event draws gourmands from around the world to snack and sip their way through the very best of the city’s restaurants and bars.
 This year’s edition will also see the return of fan-favourite experiences like the BEA Grand Wine Pavilion and the Tasting Room, featuring premium wines from around the world and limited-time dishes from internationally acclaimed chefs.

 The Hong Kong Wine & Dine Festival also provides the perfect launching pad to explore Hong Kong’s vibrant food and drink scene beyond the festival grounds.
 This season, the city is buzzing with exciting new openings — from sleek cocktail dens and chef-led fine diners to nostalgic street flavours and breezy all-day cafes — giving visitors even more to taste and discover.